cryptopp-modern/cryptopp-modern.com/content/docs/api/symmetric/AES-CTR-HMAC.md

 ## Exceptions

 - `InvalidKeyLength` - Master key size is not 16, 24, or 32 bytes
-- `InvalidArgument` - IV length is not 12 bytes, or `macSize` is less than 12 bytes
+- `InvalidArgument` - IV length is not 12 bytes, or `macSize` is outside the range [12, digest size]
 - `HashVerificationFilter::HashVerificationFailed` - Authentication tag verification failed (when using filters)

 ## See Also